ksoclabs/terraform-aws-ksoc-connect/README.md

 ## Usage

-This module requires you to obtain a set of cloud api credentials from KSOC (access_key/secret).
+This module requires you to obtain a set of cloud API credentials from KSOC (access_key/secret).
 It will use those credentials to connect your AWS account to your KSOC account.

 The module needs an AWS provider to be configured.
 It will create an IAM Role called `ksoc-connect`.
 The IAM Role has the AWS default `ReadOnlyAccess` policy attached.
 The Role allows `ksoc-connector` in KSOC's AWS account to assume the role.